ljwagerfield/spark-twitter-example/README.md

 Submit the application to the Spark cluster.

+#### Option A) Run in interactive mode (non-clustered)

     $SPARK_HOME/bin/spark-submit \
       --master "local[*]" \
       --deploy-mode client \
       --class com.wagerfield.spark.twitter.Application \
       target/scala-2.11/spark-twitter-example-assembly-1.0.jar

-These arguments indicate, in respective order:

--   The cluster to submit to (`--master`).
-    We're running the application locally, creating a worker thread for each logical core on the machine (as indicated by `[*]`).

--   Whether to run on the worker nodes or locally (`--deploy-mode`).
-    We specify a `client` deployment mode to have the application run in-process, thus allowing us to interact with the shell.
-    The alternative deployment mode, `cluster`, is not available for `local` masters.

--   The main class of the application.

--   The previously assembled fat JAR.

 Note: You will receive *warnings* regarding Spark not replicating to any peers.
 This is because the input dstreams that receive data over the network (from Twitter in this case) attempt to persist data to two nodes by default.
 Otherwise if the executor fails, the block of data it was processing will get lost.
 However, when running in `--deploy-mode client` there's only one worker, so its impossible to persist to other peers.

+Note 2: The `[*]` indicates that a worker thread should be created for each logical core on the machine.
+A fixed number can be provided, or the `[_]` can be omitted entirely for serial execution.

+#### Option B) Run in clustered mode

+    $SPARK_HOME/bin/spark-submit \
+      --master "yarn" \
+      --deploy-mode cluster \
+      --class com.wagerfield.spark.twitter.Application \
+      target/scala-2.11/spark-twitter-example-assembly-1.0.jar

+Note: Yarn... something about just specifying 'yarn'.